 Pico de Gallo

-Pico de Gallo is an authentic Mexican chunky salsa recipe that’s simple to make at home with fresh ingredients found at any grocery store.
-It’s delicious, addictive and has a spicy kick.
+Pico de gallo is an authentic Mexican chunky salsa recipe that’s super simple to make at home with a handful of fresh ingredients (and homemade tastes a million times better than any store-bought versions).

 What is Pico De Gallo?

 It’s a chunkier salsa made from tomatoes, onion, cilantro, a spicy chile like jalapeño or serrano peppers, lime juice, and salt.
 That’s it!
 And fun fact — its name translates to “the beak of the rooster” in Spanish.
 There are a lot of opinions on the meaning behind the name, but no one really knows for sure.
 One name everyone does agree on though is salsa fresca (fresh sauce).
 Quite fitting!

 What’s the Difference Between Salsa and Pico De Gallo?

 Pico de gallo is a salsa, but what sets it apart from other salsas is two things.